Lyme disease

 A challenging diagnosis

-Sometimes diagnosing Lyme disease can be hard.
-The symptoms may seem like other health problems.
+Sometimes diagnosing Lyme disease can be difficult, as the symptoms may seem like other health problems.
 It may also not be known if the person was exposed to ticks.

 Diagnosis is usually based on symptoms, particularly the typical rash of Lyme disease, along with a history of a known or possible tick bite.